javason22/etl/README.md

 The detailed API documentation was constructed by Swagger framework.
 After started up the ETL application, the API documentation is available at http://localhost:8080/swagger-ui.html

 ## CURL Commands
+All the CURL commands are provided below to access the APIs.
+The only authentication required is the X-User-ID header, which is used to identify the user who is accessing the APIs.
+The X-User-ID header is required for all the APIs' CURL commands.
+It is used to simulate very simple user's authentication and authorization.

 ### Wager APIs' CURL Commands
 #### Create a new wager